UTI in Dogs & Cats: Signs, Treatment, & More [Vet-Approved]

 What Causes a Dog or Cat to Get UTI?

-Essentially, a urinary tract infection occurs when the pet’s urinary tract becomes infected with a microbial organism (typically a bacteria).
+Essentially, a urinary tract infection occurs when the pet’s urinary tract becomes infected with a microbial organism (typically a bacterium).
 The most commonly isolated species of bacteria in cases of feline or canine UTI is E. coli.
 However, bacteria from other genera (Proteus, Enterococcus, etc.) have been isolated as well.

 Though any dog or cat can get UTI, a few predisposing factors include the following: